tiwariPC/JMETriggerAnalysis/Common/test/makeTRKCustomizationFunction.md

   the latter list of modules is in the file `tmp/diff.py`, which constitutes the base of the final customization function.

-* Modify the name of customization function in the file `tmp/diff.py`, if necessary.
+* Modify the name of the customization function in the file `tmp/diff.py`, if necessary.

 * Go back to the file `MC_Tracking_vX_cff.py`, copy all the sequences relevant to track and vertex reconstruction, and add them at the bottom of the customization function in `tmp/diff.py` (before the `return` statement);
   if needed, revert the renaming of the modules inside said sequences, to be consistent with the modules already present in the function;
   for the final object that combines all the (sub-)sequences relevant to track and vertex reconstruction use a `cms.Sequence` named `process.globalreco_tracking` (i.e. the name of the TRK reconstruction sequence in the Offline reconstruction).